GoogleCloudPlatform/gcs-fuse-csi-driver/docs/usage.md

 Specifically, you may consider passing the following flags as needed:

+- If you use some other tools, such as [gsutil](https://cloud.google.com/storage/docs/gsutil), to upload objects to the bucket, pass the flag `implicit-dirs`.
+See Cloud Storage FUSE [implicit directories documentation](https://github.com/GoogleCloudPlatform/gcsfuse/blob/master/docs/semantics.md#implicit-directories) for details.
 - If the Pod/container does not use the root user, pass the uid to Cloud Storage FUSE using the flag `uid`.
 - If the Pod/container does not use the default fsGroup, pass the gid to Cloud Storage FUSE using the flag `gid`.
 - If you only want to mount a directory in the bucket instead of the entire bucket, pass the directory relative path via the flag `only-dir=relative/path/to/the/bucket/root`.
 - If you need to troubleshoot Cloud Storage FUSE issues, pass the flags `debug_fuse`, `debug_fs`, and `debug_gcs`.

 ## Workload Examples